Poisson equation#

 # Create an instance of the Class 'Poisson'.

-# Here, vec is the number of components for the solution.
+# Here, 'vec' is the number of components for the solution, and 'dim' is the spatial dimension.

 problem = Poisson(mesh=mesh, vec=1, dim=2, ele_type=ele_type, dirichlet_bc_info=dirichlet_bc_info, location_fns=location_fns)